 The Park Sherman Company operated in Springfield from the early 1930s, when founder Jacob Sherman bought a plant formerly operated by the Springfield-based Shanklin Manufacturing Co., until 1960.

-Shanklin Manufacturing, 2725 S. 11th St., had been founded by George Shanklin, who copyrighted a design for a carbide miners’ lamp in 1913.
-He incorporated his company in 1925, but the firm succumbed to the Great Depression in 1930.
+Shanklin Manufacturing, 2725 S. 11th St., founded by George Shanklin, marketed an innovative carbide miners’ lamp, the Guy’s Dropper, beginning in 1913.
+The firm succumbed to the Great Depression in 1930.

-After buying out Shanklin, Park Sherman continued to make lamps and other items for the mining industry, including the popular Storm King line of lamps.
+After replacing Shanklin, Park Sherman continued to make lamps and other items for the mining industry, including the popular Storm King line of lamps.

 The company’s products were sold throughout the 1930s, 1940s and 1950s.
 Advertisements often used the catchphrase “Precision Made by Park Sherman, Springfield, Illinois.”